wx13/jedi/doc/internals.md

 is huge, because it contains all the text editing functionality.
 What it does:

- * Let the user enter a ruby command or script file
  * Bookmark positions in the file
  * Read/save/reload files
  * A whole slew of text modifications on the buffer text
  * Navigation and scrolling
  * Search and replace
  * Marking, copying, cutting, and pasting
- * Syntax coloring and hightlighting
  * Send text to the window for display
  * Map buffer position to screen position and back
  * Text folding/hiding